MolexAI/configs/README.md

 {
   "name": "MolexAI Example App",
   "version": "0.0.1",
-  "description": "This is an example app!"
+  "description": "This is an example app!",
+  "token": "molex_id_example"
 }
 ```